Duncan Shearer: Huddersfield Town

 From Clachnacuddin, Shearer moved to Chelsea in 1983.
 He left at the end of the 1985–86 season after appearing in only two League games in his three-year spell at the London club, scoring one goal, although he stated he learned a lot during his time at Stamford Bridge.

 He signed for Second Division Huddersfield Town, scored a hat-trick in his first full game for the club (a 3–1 win against Barnsley) and was top goalscorer for 1986–87 and 1987–1988, whilst also being named the team's Player of the Year for 1987, and being including in the publication Huddersfield Town F.C. - The Fans' Favourites during the club's centenary in 2008.

 However, he was unable to prevent Huddersfield's relegation to the Third Division at the end of the 1987–88 season.
 Weeks before this, the unrelated English striker Alan Shearer (aged 17) had scored a hat-trick in the First Division for Southampton against Arsenal, a game which Arsenal captain Tony Adams missed through injury.
-In his autobiography 11 years later, Adams said that he had followed the progress of the game on Ceefax and mistakingly believed that the Shearer who scored the hat-trick was Duncan Shearer.
+In his autobiography 11 years later, Adams said that he had followed the progress of the game on Ceefax and mistakenly believed that the Shearer who scored the hat-trick was Duncan Shearer.